-The required number of electric vehicle parking spaces is to be included within the total number of required parking spaces computed pursuant to section 7.1.1.E.1.
+c.
+The required number of parking spaces with Electric Vehicle Charging Stations and Electric Vehicle Ready Parking Spaces is to be included within the total number of required parking spaces computed pursuant to section 7.1.1.E.1.
+(Amended 5-8-2023)